ruppec/2026mathcomps/main.md

 allows for the possibility of using compute shaders or general-purpose storage buffers in future iterations of the software.

-## Lowering\...
-(TBD)
+## Symbolic Lowering Pipeline

-We additionally provide an implementation of a symbolic polynomial library in Rust, which is used to formulate implicit surfaces and perform polynomial arithmetic, such as the symbolic calculation of derivatives, on the CPU.
-These expressions are then expanded into monomial terms using a user-specified ordering and baked into WGSL code for use as SDFs on the GPU.
+Implicit surfaces are defined symbolically on the CPU using a custom polynomial library implemented in Rust.
+This library supports symbolic differentiation, polynomial multiplication and addition, and monomial expansion in a chosen graded ordering, all on the CPU.
+Given a symbolic expression for a homogeneous polynomial, these expressions are then expanded into monomial form using a user-specified ordering and baked into WGSL code for use as SDFs on the GPU.

 # Examples {#sec:examples}